-Approved and recognised user of the World Travel and Tourism Council’s (WTTC) Safety Stamp.*
+Approved & Recognised User of the World Travel & Tourism Council’s (WTTC) Safety Stamp

 The government of Tanzania announced on 18 May 2020 that it will lift the ban on international flights arriving and departing from the country.
 All hotels and other tourist facilities in the country must go through a COVID-19 certification process, and official documents must be placed at the entrances of all facilities.
 The Tanzanian government has also directed all the country’s tourism entities to appoint and adequately train COVID-19 liaison officers to be the point of contact with its Health Ministry.